dedix-7/alx-system_engineering-devops/README.md

-# trying to add a repository remotely
+just trying to navigate git